Picatinny Arsenal

-(As written on Picatinny Arsenal's website)

-"Picatinny Arsenal Historical Overview

-On 6 September 1880, the War Department established the Dover Powder Depot.
-Four days later, it changed the name to Picatinny Powder Depot.
-In 1907, the Army altered the name to Picatinny Arsenal and established its first powder factory on the site."

 The facility was founded in 1880 as the Picatinny Powder Depot.
 Soon afterward, the Navy acquired a portion of the arsenal to establish the Lake Denmark Powder Depot, later known as Lake Denmark Naval Ammunition Depot.

 It manufactured gunpowder until after World War I, at which time the facility also began producing heavy munitions and grew more involved in research and development activities.
-During World War II Picatinny was a major large-caliber-round loading plant with 18,000 employees.
-Today, the facility develops new technologies for the US Armed Forces and builds various munitions, weapons and armor systems.
+During World War II, Picatinny was a major large-caliber-round loading plant with 18,000 employees.
+Today, the facility develops new technologies for the United States Armed Forces and builds various munitions, weapons and armor systems.

-Picatinny Arsenal is also home to the US Army Explosive Ordnance Disposal Technology Directorate.
-This group is responsible for the creation of tools, equipment, and procedures for US Army EOD personnel.
-Some of their more recent inventions were the use of weapons on a robot platform and the SWORDS robot.
-Their building has been recently renamed in honor of one of their deceased soldiers, SFC Scott "Smitty" Smith, who was killed in Iraq in July 2006.
+Picatinny Arsenal is also home to the U.S. Army Explosive Ordnance Disposal Technology Directorate.
+This group is responsible for the creation of tools, equipment, and procedures for U.S. Army bomb disposal personnel.
+Recent developments of 2024 include the use of drones, weapons on a robot platform, and the SWORDS robot.
+In 2025, the building has been renamed for deceased soldier SFC Scott "Smitty" Smith, killed in Iraq in July 2006.